 42. Do Eukaryotic Cells Have a Nucleus?

-In this lesson, you will learn about eukaryotic cells and finally have an answer to the question you have been dying to know your whole life: Do eukaryotic cells have a nucleus and what is it?
+In this video, you'll learn about eukaryotic cells and find the answer to the question you've been dying to know your whole life: Do eukaryotic cells have a nucleus, and if so, what is it?

 Earning College Credit